hibbitts-design/docsify-this/README.md

 Load a [Docsify custom sidebar](https://docsify.js.org/#/more-pages?id=sidebar) from the Markdown file passed with the optional **loadSidebar** Docsify parameter, for example:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-cmpt-363-222-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar-with-home.md

+##### logo
+Display a logo image for the Website in a custom Docsify Sidebar (i.e. file 'logo.png) with the optional **logo** Docsify parameter, for example:
+https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&name=CPT-363&logo=/images/logo.png The full folder path and filename must be provided.

 ##### name
-Display the name of the Website in a custom Docsify Sidebar (i.e. file '_sidebar.md) with the optional **name** Docsify parameter, for example:
+Display the name for the Website in a custom Docsify Sidebar (i.e. file '_sidebar.md) with the optional **name** Docsify parameter, for example:
-https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&search=true&name=CPT-363  When this parameter is provided it will be automatically used as the Browser tab title as well.
+https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-multiple-page-course-site/main&homepage=home.md&sidebar=true&loadSidebar=_sidebar.md&loadNavbar=_navbar.md&search=true&name=CPT-363  When this parameter is provided it will be automatically used as the Browser tab title as well.

 ##### page-title
 Set a custom page title at the top of your standalone pages with the optional **page-title** parameter, for example: